UoA-eResearch/python_intro_tutorial/_episodes/05-error-messages.md

 ---
 ## Use comments to add documentation to programs.

+It is good practise to explain what our code is doing so that future users of our code can better understand how our code works.
+Some things to document include:

+* Who wrote the code.
+* What the code does.
+* What information the variables store.

+In the notebook, we can use markup to document our code.
+However, python has a way of documenting our code as well called commenting.
+There are two ways to comment in python.

+* single line comment.
+This is indicated by the `#` operator.
+In python anything after the `#` symbol is ignored for the rest of the line.
+* multi line comment.
+This is indicated by `/*` to start the comment and `/*` to end it.
 ~~~
 # This sentence isn't executed by Python.
 adjustment = 0.5   # Neither is this - anything after '#' is ignored.

+/* This code is also not executed even though it spans multiple lines.
+That's because it's a multi-line comment.
+All code is ignored up to here because the closing symbol follows.  */
 ~~~
 {: .python}